-This unit uses an adjustable electronic temperature control to provide staged ON/OFF control.
+These units use an adjustable electronic temperature control to provide staged ON/OFF control.
 Operation is based on temperature input from two immersion sensors.
 Each sensor is a positive coefficient platinum thermistor.
 Sensor A is placed in the inlet side of the front header and sensor B is placed in the outlet side of the front header.
 A liquid crystal display is provided to indicate sensed temperature and operating parameters.
-The temperature control for the 990,000 BTU unit operates with three (3) stages of control, all larger units operate with four (4) stages of control.
+The temperature control for the 990,000 BTU unit operates with three (3) stages of control, 1,260,000 thru 2,070,000 BTU units operate with four (4) stages of control.